Laulajatar/my-oblivion-mods/README.md

 ## Staffs give Experience

 Casting spells from staff gives experience to the school of the most expensive part of the enchantment.
-*Current issues*: Doesn't yet take into account mods that change progression depending on the equipped skill.
+*Current issues*: Need to check how Fundament works and perhaps give it the same treatment as CMP.

 ## This looks Familiar